kamemos/ASR-Project/README.md

 # DJKaldi-Webapp
-This is a part of the DJKaldi, Specch recongnition project which display the command from DJKalidbot.
+This is a part of the DJKaldi, Speech recongnition project which displays the command from DJKaldi bot.

 ## Getting start